-Baritone Andrew Ashwin has so far enjoyed a fifteen-year professional singing career, a decade of which was spent on the international opera circuit.
+Andrew Ashwin has so-far enjoyed a twenty-year professional singing career, a decade of which was spent on the international opera circuit.
 He has performed operas, concerts, galas and recitals across the UK, Europe, and further afield.
+His versatile lyric baritone voice and commanding stage presence delighted audiences in many operatic masterpieces ranging from the seventeenth to the twenty-first centuries.

 Operatic career highlights include the title role in the Austrian premiere of Benjamin Britten’s Owen Wingrave, to high critical acclaim, Junius in a radical new production of The Rape of Lucretia with the Frankfurt Opera, Mackheath in The Beggar’s Opera in Zurich, the title role in Don Giovanni at the Lismore Festival, Ireland, Danilo in La Veuve Joyeuse in Montpellier, Sharpless in Madama Butterfly with Grange Park Opera, Dr Malatesta with Opera Theatre Company, Ireland, Schaunard in La Bohème in Dessau, Germany, and two roles in Mexico City: Billy in Weill’s Mahagonny Songspiel, and the title role in Milhaud’s Les Malheurs d’Orphee.